 Many Northern Santa Barbara County agriculturalists are also supporting regional innovation through science and technology advancement, experimenting with hybridization, automation, remote sensing, robotics, and precision farming.

-Because of its many contributions to economic vitality, job opportunities, food security, innovation, scenic/rural beauty, community support, and environmental sustainability, EconAlliance is committed to celebrating agriculture and advancing public awareness of the ag community and its value to the area.
+Because of its many contributions to economic vitality, job opportunities, food security, innovation, scenic/rural beauty, community support and environmental sustainability, EconAlliance is committed to celebrating agriculture and advancing public awareness of the ag community and its value to the area.